 Here you can see how I'm going to update my Now Playing info.
 This is basically the same as the example I showed you at the beginning of this section, but want to call out one specific detail.

 Here you can see that I'm using the AVPlayer's current time property in order to provide an accurate value for the elapsed playback time property.

 In this case, since AVPlayer is going to return a CMTime, but MPNowPlayingInfoCenter requires a floating-point value, that's the number of elapsed seconds, I need to use the CMTimeGetSeconds function to convert the value.

 And that's all there is to providing a great playback experience with Remote Commands and Now Playing information.

 For more information, you can visit the URL shown here to find links to documentation and related sessions.
+Thanks for watching.